peacey/split-vpn/README.md

     wg-quick up wg0.conf
     ```

-    * You can skip the first line if you already setup the wireguard module previously.
+    * You can skip the first line if you already setup the wireguard kernel module previously as instructed at [wireguard-kmod](https://github.com/tusc/wireguard-kmod).
     * Type `wg` to check your WireGuard connection and make sure you received a handshake.
 No handshake indicates something is wrong with your wireguard configuration.
 Double check your configuration's Private and Public key and other variables.
     * If you need to bring down the WireGuard tunnel, run `wg-quick down wg0.conf` in this folder.
     * Note that wg-quick up/down commands need to be run from this folder so the script can pick up the correct configuration file.